electric-sql/shape-explorer/README.md

 ## Why Electric SQL?

-Electric SQL syncs subsets of your Postgres data into local apps and services, making manual data fetching obsolete.
+Electric SQL syncs subsets of your Postgres data into local apps and services.
 Here's what it solves:

 ### State Transfer
-- Replaces APIs and data fetching with data sync
+- Replaces data fetching with data sync
 - Simplifies your code
 - Eliminates loading spinners